wi-wissen/InstaHub/readme.md

 10. Run `php artisan migrate`
 11. Run `php artisan migrate --path=/database/migrations/users`
 12. Configure your top-level domain and all subdomains (wildcard) to point to the `public` directory
-13. Visit website and create first teacher.
+13. Visit website and create first teacher (ignore error after creating, thats okay cause you are the first).
 14. In the `user` table of your database, manually set the attribute  `is_active` to `1` and `role` to `admin`.
 Now your user is admin and may manage other accounts.

 ### Contributing